Finance Law

 Finance Law in India

-The Companies Act, 2013 levies directors of banks, NBFCs, and fintechs to exercise due care and diligence, duties that now extend to overseeing cyber risk, ensuring internal controls, and disclosing key vulnerabilities in board reports.
-Simultaneously, the Information Technology Act, 2000 mandates that all entities handling sensitive financial data implement “reasonable security practices” and report cyber incidents to regulators such as CERT-In.
+The Companies Act, 2013 levies directors of banks, NBFCs, and FinTechs to exercise due care and diligence, duties that now extend to overseeing cyber risk, ensuring internal controls, and disclosing key vulnerabilities in board reports.
+Simultaneously, the Information Technology Act, 2000 mandates that all entities handling sensitive financial data implement “reasonable security practices” and report cyber incidents to the regulators such as CERT-In.
 Violations can lead to both civil damages and criminal penalties.

 Services We Offer